-Under the 1995 Bond Resolution, the Authority has covenanted that if any department, agency, instrumentality or municipality fails to pay any rent when due, the Authority will promptly notify the Secretary of Treasury of the Commonwealth.
+Under the 1995 Bond Resolution, the Authority has covenanted that if any department, agency, instrumentality or municipality fails to pay any rent when due, the Authority will promptly notify the Secretary of Treasury.

-As provided in the Enabling Act, the good faith and credit of the Commonwealth are pledged for the payment of the rent payable under any Lease Agreement with the Authority executed by any of the Commonwealth's executive departments (including, among others, the Department of Education, the Department of Health and the Department of Corrections), and any other governmental body created by the Legislature of Puerto Rico and depending mainly on legislative appropriations to meet its operating expenses.
+As provided in the Enabling Act, the good faith and credit of the Commonwealth are pledged for the payment of the rent payable under any Lease Agreement with the Authority executed by any of the Commonwealth's executive departments, including, among others, the Department of Education, the Department of Health and the Department of Rehabilitation and Correction (the "Department of Correction"), and any other governmental body created by the Legislature of Puerto Rico and depending mainly on legislative appropriations to meet its operating expenses.